PATTERN CUTTING COURSE INFORMATION

 Who this course is for?

-This course is suitable for those who have a confident level of sewing skills and have experience of using and following commercial patterns.
+This course is suitable for those who have made their own blocks (skirt, trousers, bodice, sleeve, shirt) and who wish to practise creating sewing patterns.
 Pattern drafting requires precision, accuracy and the ability to follow written instructions.
 You’ll need to have basic maths skills (divide, add, subtract) and be able to measure and draw accurately using tape measures and rulers with metric units (cm, mm).

 What will I be able to do by the end of this course?